Applicants Whose First Language is Not English

 - Completion of Level 6 from any ACE Language Institute in the United States within the last two years from date of expected entry into a Bastyr University program.

-TOEFL scores more than two years old will not be accepted.
+TOEFL scores more than two years old at the time of application will not be accepted.
 The Bastyr University code for the TOEFL exam is #9839.
 Admitted students whose first language is not English may also be required to take additional courses and/or training to improve their language skills.